Sinan Engin: Club career

 On 21 November 1989, while his Adana Demirspor spell, Engin scored twice against Altay on an away game ended 2–2, taken place in Izmir.

 Sinan Engin joined Ankaragücü in 1990–91 transfer window.
 On 27 September 1992, Engin scored the equalizer in the away game against Fenerbahçe S.K. on 31st minute, ended 2–1.
 In October 1992, Aydınspor interested in Engin, offered an exchange trade of Engin with a Bulgarian player, which was refused by Ankaragücü.
 In October 1992, following an incident between club officials and club supporters, Engin announced he has no longer intention to play at Ankaragücü, refusing to join trainings.
 On 9 February 1993, while playing at Ankaragücü for the 3rd season, he expressed that he would love to return Beşiktaş where he hopes to retire from professional football, in case Gordon Milne approves a potential transfer.

 On 9 July 1993, Engin joined another Istanbul side Sarıyer S.K., with a contract worth an apartment in Tarabya, Sarıyer district and TL1.00 billion.

 In 1994, at the age of 30, Sinan Engin retired from professional football.

 Post playing career

-In 2001, Sinan Engin appointed as Team Manager at Beşiktaş, which ended in 2004, due to his alleged relationship, telephone call records with Turkish underground figure Alaattin Çakıcı whom he was alleged to supply travel visa documents using Beşiktaş J.K. letterhead.
+In 2001, Sinan Engin was appointed as Team Manager at Beşiktaş, which ended in 2004, due to his alleged relationship, telephone call records with Turkish underground figure Alaattin Çakıcı whom he was alleged to supply travel visa documents using Beşiktaş J.K. letterhead.
 Engin and Çakıcı allegedly knew each other from their childhood neighbourhood in Istanbul.

 Engin joined the Turkish TV8 football weekly review show "3.
 Devre".
 Engin returned to Beşiktaş at same title, Team Manager, between 2006 and 2008.
 On 27 May 2009, he quit punditry from weekly football review show "Telegol" at Kanal Türk and joined Manisaspor as Team Manager.

 In 2011, he joined "Beyaz TV", a local broadcaster for punditry at weekly shows "Beyaz Futbol" and "Derin Futbol", along with former referee Ahmet Çakar.

 In November 2020, Engin had a cameo appearance at Turkish TV series Çukur, aired on Show TV.